Healthcare professionals know the importance of working with quality personnel and adopting key technologies to ensure productivity and efficiency.

 CMS’ overall objective of the retrospective audit is to:

-- Review quality of care provided to patients
+- Review the quality of care provided to patients

 - Educate providers on documentation guidelines